masamune-prog/SC1015_Project/README.md

 ### About

-This is a Mini Project CZ1115 (Introduction to Data Science and Artificial Intelligence) which focuses on fake news dectection using the [ISOT News Dataset](https://www.kaggle.com/datasets/emineyetm/fake-news-detection-datasets).
+This is a Mini Project for SC1015 (Introduction to Data Science and Artificial Intelligence) which focuses on fake news dectection using the [ISOT News Dataset](https://www.kaggle.com/datasets/emineyetm/fake-news-detection-datasets).
 For detailed walkthrough, please view the source code in order from

 1. [Data Visualisation](https://github.com/masamune-prog/SC1015_Project/blob/edits/Data%20cleaning%20%2B%20visualization.ipynb)
 2. [Data Cleaning and Augmentation](https://github.com/masamune-prog/SC1015_Project/blob/edits/Data%20Cleaning%20%2B%20Preprocessing%20%2B%20Feature%20Engineering%20.ipynb)